mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ## Example 2 - Attribute-level annotations:  `attribute`

-An attribute annotation is a precisely-defined semantic statement that applies to a data entity attribute, such as a column name in a spreadsheet or table.
-This semantic statement is used to associate precise measurement semantics with the attribute, such as the property being measured, the thing being measured, and the measurement standard for interpreting values for the attribute. `attribute` elements may be nested in entity-level elements, including the `dataTable`, `spatialRaster`, `spatialVector`, `storedProcedure`, `view`, or `otherEntity` elements, in addition to custom modules.
-Refer to the [eml-attribute module] section for additional information about attributes.
+An attribute annotation applies to a data entity attribute, such as a column name in a spreadsheet or table.

-[eml-attribute module]: eml-modules-data-structure.md#the-eml-attribute-module---attribute-level-information-within-dataset-entities
+It associates precise measurement semantics such as the property or "thing" being measured, the measurement standard for interpreting values for the attribute.

 A attribute annotation is an `annotation` element contained by an `attribute` element.

-- The *subject* of the semantic statement is the parent `attribute` element.
-It must have an `id=" "`.
+- The *subject* of the semantic statement is the parent element of the annotation, the dataset.
+It must have an `id=" "` attribute.
-- Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define an *object property* or *data property* and the *object* (value) of the annotation.
+- Each annotation consists of a `propertyURI` element and `valueURI` element, which define an *object property* and the *object* (value), respectively.
 - `propertyURI` and `valueURI` elements
   - must have a `label` attribute that is suitable for application interfaces.
-  - should have URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display.
+  - should have URIs that point to terms in controlled vocabularies
-- It is recommended that the labels are populated by values from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.
+- Labels should be populated from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) in the referenced vocabulary.

+In the following dataset annotation,

+- the *subject* of the semantic statement is the parent element `attribute id="att.4"`
+- the *object property* is "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType"
-In the following attribute annotation (Example 3), the subject of the semantic statement is the `attribute` element containing the `id` attribute value "att.4".
-The object property of the statement is "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType".
-Note that the URI for the object property resolves to a specific term in the OBOE ontology (https://github.com/NCEAS/oboe).
-Finally, the object (value) in the semantic statement is "http://purl.dataone.org/odo/ECSO_00001197", which resolves to the "Plant Cover Percentage" term in the ECSO Ontology (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).
+- the *object* (value)  is "http://purl.dataone.org/odo/ECSO_00001197" which resolves to the "Plant Cover Percentage" term in the ECSO Ontology (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).

 Taken together, the semantic statement indicates that "the attribute with the id 'att.4' contains measurements of type plant cover percentage".

-* Example 3: attribute annotation
+* Example 2: attribute annotation

 ```xml
 <attribute id="att.4">